 Here is a truth: you do not know what God is.
-You use this word, and it’s a useful word, and you are free to use it, and you will be almost right when you do.
+You use this word, it’s a useful word, you are free to use it, and you will be almost right when you do.
 But you do not truly know what it refers to.
 That which you conjure when you point your word at it is at the same time smaller than what you think it is and also greater.
 It is smaller because it is not immortal, nor inevitable, nor universal.
 It is fragile and finite and formless.
 It is greater because it is dynamic, evolving, and intimate.
 It does not know you but it is of you.

 Allow me to explain.

 God did not create life, though it sometimes seems that way, because God has been for as long as the life that exists to contemplate it.
 But God is not the parent that birthed the child of Life, nor the older child that witnessed the birth of a younger sibling.
-God and life: they co-exist, co-create, co-die.
-God is the aggregation of all life on this planet, God is the cumulative life force of each man and moss, each daughter and dragonfly, each living being.
+God and Life: they co-exist, co-create, co-die.
+God is the complementary collective of all life on this planet, God is the cumulative life force of each man and moss, each daughter and dragonfly, each living being.

 We are accustomed to thinking of life as personal and of God as universal.
 My life, your life, an animal’s life: these are parceled things packaged within our solid forms, but God is the context for our individual isolation.
 God is the song in which the notes of our lives are played, without which we would merely be single sounds hanging silently in space.
 God is the alphabet from which the letters of our lives are spelled, without which there is no story.

 Now that you know what, you are ready to learn how.